imrambo/CRISPRFlow/README.md

 Pipeline to search for CRISPR-Cas systems.

 Running with Docker
-1) Build your docker container
+1) Build your docker image

 cd container/docker && docker build -t <TAG> .